SumoLogic/sumologic-kubernetes-collection/deploy/docs/Authenticating_with_docker_registry.md

 # Authenticating with container registry

-Sumo Logic docker images used in the collection are currently hosted on hub.docker.com which [requires authentication in order to provide higher quota for image pulls][docker-rate-limit].
+Sumo Logic container images used in the collection are currently hosted on hub.docker.com which [requires authentication in order to provide higher quota for image pulls][docker-rate-limit].

 In order to authenticate with container registry hosted at hub.docker.com when using